Why the numbers on a dartboard are arranged the way they are is a question that is frequently asked.

-On a traditional board 8 is right next to 16, which makes the game easier, since you are already aiming for that section of the board.”
+On a traditional board, 8 is right next to 16, which makes the game easier since you are already aiming for that section of the board.”

-Very true David but also the number 32, double 16, breaks down nice and evenly meaning if you hit the big 16 the this leaves double 8 and it you hit big 8 this leave double 4
+Very true David but also the number 32, double 16, breaks down nice and evenly meaning if you hit the big 16 the this leaves double 8 and if you hit big 8 this leave double 4

 The design you have come up with gets the thumbs up form me.

-In the newly published book ‘Darts in England 1900 – 1939: A social history Dr Chaplin records that Dave Lanning (Sky Sports darts commentator) originally revealed this ‘fact’ in 1979 from information he had culled from the Daily Mirror cuttings library during his research for his ghosted biographical work on the late Welsh darts professional Leighton Rees.
+In the book ‘Darts in England 1900 – 1939: A social history Dr Chaplin records that Dave Lanning (Sky Sports darts commentator) originally revealed this ‘fact’ in 1979 from information he had culled from the Daily Mirror cuttings library during his research for his ghosted biographical work on the late Welsh darts professional Leighton Rees.
 The Daily Mirror published details about Gamlin from a reader in Germany after a reader responded to their article ‘Who decided the numbers on a dartboard should be so jumbled and why?’

-Gamlin has gone down in history based on this response and until now hasn’t been able to traced.
+Gamlin has gone down in history based on this response and until now hasn’t been able to be traced.
 Gamlin was thought to be a travelling man, very possibly a showman, and thus may never be found.
 Indeed this story may live on without the ‘truth’ every being known.

 But people in Bury, Lancashire may also wish to know that, according to Dr Chaplin there are two other people who lay claim to be the inventor of the modern dart board; the first being E. Walkers, a wire worker from Leeds.
 However, the most likely candidate is Thomas Buckle, a wire-worker from Dewsbury, Yorkshire, who is said to have devised the board from a ‘Five board’ a twelve-segment board which he made into a more complex twenty-segment dartboard.
-Buckles’ board became known as the ‘Yorkshire board’ and was later adapted in the south by the addition of the treble ring to become known as the ‘London board’.
+Buckles’ board became known as the ‘Yorkshire Dartboard’ and was later adapted in the south by the addition of the treble ring to become known as the ‘London board’.